seek-oss/seek-style-guide/README.md

 Living style guide containing the building blocks and design principles for SEEK web apps.

+## Getting Started

-## Project Requirements
+### Project Requirements

-This style guide has been extracted from [chalice](https://github.com/SEEK-Jobs/chalice), and depends on the following packages:
+This style guide has been extracted from [chalice](https://github.com/SEEK-Jobs/chalice), so for now your project needs to use the following packages:

  - [React](https://github.com/facebook/react)
  - [Webpack](https://webpack.github.io/)